 1. Marketing-centric approach

 Strengthening your organization’s “human firewall” requires more than traditional training methods, which are often seen as dull (and thus, ineffective).
 For cybersecurity training to be impactful, focus on fun, engaging tactics.
+For example, developing a fun campaign for Cybersecurity Awareness Month to make training more resounding.

 2. Gamification